boschresearch/blasfeo-vendor/README.md

 Please notice the following issues/limitations:

 * This vendor package only builds the C library, and not the Python and Matlab/Octave interfaces.
+* The integration of building Debian packages is not yet completed.